Board of Directors

 Fred grew up in Detroit and has been a Lansing Area resident since 1972.
 He enjoys wilderness paddling, having paddled the Allagash River in Maine, the Boundary Waters in Minnesota, the Quetico in Ontario, the Buffalo River in Arkansas, the Okefenokee Swamp in Georgia, and many of Michigan’s rivers.
 He is an avid geocacher and enjoys travelling with his wife, Karen.

-Between DNR and MSU, self-employed consultant: provided watershed planning and public involvement expertise to the National Park Service, and the states of Pennsylvania and Delaware; and designed and managed Rivers 2000, a yearlong celebration of North America’s rivers and watersheds.
-This project included a seven-month river event where citizens “Passed the Paddle” from state to state, and to Mexico and Canada.
+As a self-employed consultant for five years, Doug provided watershed planning and public involvement expertise to the National Park Service, and the states of Pennsylvania and Delaware.
+He also designed and managed Rivers 2000, a yearlong celebration of North America's rivers.

 Duties include taking board meeting minutes, fund raising, spokesperson, and communications.